A GP was reprimanded for prescribing testosterone without therapeutic indication, to patients who wanted the medication for bodybuilding purposes.

 - Only prescribe medications that are therapeutically indicated.

 - If a patient has unrealistic expectations about their treatment, identify why they want a specific treatment.
-Gently reinforce a more realistic understanding and explain why you will not be able to meet the request.
+Reinforce a more realistic understanding and explain why you will not be able to meet the request.

-- If a patient requests a prescription for a medication that is, in your opinion, not clinically warranted, then explain the reasons why further tests or referrals are necessary before a diagnosis can be reached or treatment determined.
+- If a patient requests a prescription for a medication that is, in your opinion, not clinically indicated, then explain the reasons why this is the case.

 - Recommend the patient seek a second opinion if appropriate.